Simon Forsström: 2023: European Tour

 Forsström won the 2022 European Tour Qualifying School Final Stage in Tarragona, Spain, by two strokes with a score of 29-under-par over six rounds, earning him a European Tour card for the 2023 season.

-He finished T9 at the Joburg Open and T4 at the AfrAsia Bank Mauritius Open, to end the 2022 calendar year 17th in the Race to Dubai standings.
+He recorded top-10 finishes at the Joburg Open and the AfrAsia Bank Mauritius Open, to end the 2022 calendar year 17th in the Race to Dubai standings.
+In May, Forsström claimed his first European Tour victory at the Soudal Open in Belgium.
+He shot a final-round 69 to win by one shot ahead of fellow country-man Jens Dantorp.
+The victory helped Forström to qualify for the 2023 U.S. Open through the European Tour "U.S. Open Qualifying Series".